Pyrdacor/Ambermoon/FileSpecs/Enumerations/Spells.md

 28 | Iceball | 100 | 20 | Battle | Enemy | Deals 90-180 damage
 29 | Icestorm | 150 | 25 | Battle | Enemy row | Deals 64-128 damage
 30 | Iceshower | 200 | 30 | Battle | All enemies | Deals 128-256 damage

+## Bugs

+The spell Escape is bugged in Ambermoon.
+It is marked as "out of battle" but the spell code is only available in battles.
+So the spell has no effect at all.
+Even the real code has many bugs as it seems to target monsters instead of the party.
+From observations and the spell descripton it is assumed that the spell should let the whole party flee in a battle.